GaryBAYLOR/mixR/README.md

 plot(b2, main = 'Bootstrap LRT for Normal Mixture Models (g = 2 vs g = 4)')
 b2$pvalue
 ```
 For more examples please check the vignette [An Introduction to mixR](https://cran.r-project.org/web/packages/mixR/vignettes/intro-to-mixr.pdf).

+## Contributor Code of Conduct
+Everyone is welcome to contribute to the project through reporting issues, posting feature requests, updating documentation, submitting pull requests, or contact the project maintainer directly.
+To maintain a friendly atmosphere and to collaborate in a fun and productive way, we expect contributors to abide by the [Contributor Code of Conduct](https://www.contributor-covenant.org/version/1/0/0/code-of-conduct/).